Sunday, May 28, 2017

 Kult

 A long time ago in a galaxy far, far away...
 No, wait, wrong game!!
-Okay, let me start again, many moons ago a good friend of mine [Greetings Tom!] surprised me with a gift sent all the way from the land of the Vikings.
-Inside was a beautifully preserved -sealed- copy of Kult, something I had never played before in my life.
-He was adamant that this was a true 16-bit classic and I even remember it receiving good reviews.
+Okay, let me start again.
+Many moons ago, a good friend of mine surprised me with a gift sent from the land of Vikings.
+Inside was a beautifully preserved, sealed copy of Kult, something I'd not played before.
+He was adamant that this was a 16-bit classic, and I even remember it receiving good reviews.
 Heck, Atari ST User magazine rated it a perfect ten!

-You are Raven, a psionic mutant, who saw a bunch of other mutants destroy a village and now wants to fight back!
-That's the gist of this story for what is a most confusing adventure.
-It's got a tough learning curve and there are many cunning puzzles.
-This is a game like no other I have ever played but it's that learning curve that you need to master, especially the user interface.
-The graphics are creepy-cool and all sound effects are samples - I love the speech effects.
+So what's this peculiar game about?
+We are Raven, a psionic mutant, who saw a bunch of other mutants destroy a village and now wants to fight back!
+That's the gist of it, for what is a confusing (French!) adventure.
+It's got a tough learning curve, and there are many cunning puzzles.
+This is a game like no other I have ever played, but it's that learning curve you need to master, especially concerning the user interface.
+The graphics are creepy-cool in a sci-fi style, and the sound effects are samples, with great speech effects.

-I fear this game has more to it than you first realise?
+Kult has more to it than you first realise.
 You're probably wondering how my first game went...

-I laughably love using the brain to select various instructions, such as inspect, attack, and talk.
+I laughably love using the brain to select instructions, such as inspect, attack, and talk.
 What a strange yet oddly obvious way to make decisions!!
-I've also learned not to trust people, I walked into a dark room and somebody told me to follow them.
+I've learned not to trust people, I walked into a dark room and somebody told me to follow them.
 Stupid that I am, I did just that and promptly fell through a trap into a water-filled pit.
-Here, I was eaten alive by some kind of monster!
-Great...
+Here, I was eaten alive by some kind of monster...

 This game is different to anything I've played.
-I love how its storyline is deep and involving but never overwelming.
+Its storyline is deep and involving but never overwelming.
 I feel that I've only just scratched the surface of what will be a unique experience!

-8BitChip has created a version to be installed on your hard disk which is just brilliant.
+• 8BitChip has created a version for your hard disk.

 Wednesday, May 24, 2017